RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 - In SFT, listeners must never change the subject.# Listeners change the subject if the chat loses its focus on how the future will be different.
 - For SFT to work well, the member and the listener should have the same cultural background.# SFT works well when member and listener are from different cultures.
 - Listeners using SFT must be completely open and honest about their own opinions.# Listeners using SFT must always agree with the member, because the member is the expert on their own life.
-- Members' inner resources and strengths that will solve their problems.#This is a central assumption in SFT.
+- Members' inner resources and strengths will solve their problems.#This is a central assumption in SFT.
 - Members' inner resources and strengths, together with a listener's expert advice, are the basis of SFT.# SFT is based only on members' inner resources and strengths.
 Listeners should not give advice.
 - Other people in a member’s life can contribute to a problem's solution.#Other people are often involved in solutions.
 - Listeners can contribute to a problem's solution by becoming involved in the member's life in a caring way.# Listeners should not become involved in members' lives.